NickSeagull/ghcjs-signal/README.md

 # Ramus

-Ramus is a lightweight FRP-like library heavily inspired by the Elm Signal implementation, in fact, is a direct port of the [purescript-signal](https://github.com/bodil/purescript-signal) library, in Haskell.
+Ramus is a lightweight FRP-like library heavily inspired by the Elm Signal implementation, in fact, it's a direct port of the [purescript-signal](https://github.com/bodil/purescript-signal) library, in Haskell.
 Where possible and sensible, it tries to maintain API equivalence with Elm.